aumdev01/Pomodoro/README.md

 # Pomodoro Timer

 A simple Pomodoro timer application to help you manage your work and break sessions effectively.
 This project includes a timer for Pomodoro sessions and break sessions, along with logging functionality.
+Try at https://pomorodo.glitch.me/

 ## Features